Raquel Castillo - Class of 2022

 Marc Feinstein – Class of 2021

-Areas: My interest lie in the application of behavioral economic and traditional psychological measures to predict and influence decision making as it pertains to health outcomes.
+Areas: My interest lies in the application of behavioral economic and traditional psychological measures to predict and influence decision making as it pertains to health outcomes.
 Specifically I’m interested in working with substance abusing populations and gauging how they value their time and health compared to the substances themselves.
 I’m also interested in factors that influence the recovery process broadly, risk and time perception and how I can bring novel tools into the clinic to help people live happier, healthier lives.

 Mentor: Elias Klemperer